Bisoprolol

-Bisoprolol, sold under the brand name Zebeta among others, is a beta blocker medication used for heart diseases.
-This includes tachyarrhythmias, high blood pressure, chest pain from not enough blood flow to the heart, and heart failure.
+Bisoprolol, sold under the brand names Bisotab, Concor, Corbis and Zebeta among others, is a beta blocker which is selective for the beta-1 receptor and used for cardiovascular diseases, including tachyarrhythmias, high blood pressure, angina, and heart failure.
 It is taken by mouth.

 Common side effects include headache, feeling tired, diarrhea, and swelling in the legs.
 More severe side effects include worsening asthma, blocking the ability to recognize low blood sugar, and worsening heart failure.
 There are concerns that use during pregnancy may be harmful to the baby.
-Bisoprolol is in the beta blocker family of medications and is of the β1 selective type.